github/codeql/docs/codeql/codeql-cli/about-codql-packs.rst

    * - ``licenses``
      - ``(LGPL-2.1 AND MIT)``
      - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.
+   * - ``description``
+     - ``Human-readable description of the software packaged in the image.``
+     - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.